AmphorProtocol/asynchronous-vault/README.md

 ## Introduction

-The AsyncSynthVault from Amphor is based on the ERC7540 standard.
+The AsyncSynthVault from Amphor is based on the future ERC7540 standard.
-We allow users to request deposits and withdrawals of their assets in an asynchronous way.
-Our vault integrates a system of epoch.
+This allow users to request deposits and withdrawals of their assets in an asynchronous way.
+Our vault integrates a system of distinct epochs.
 At the beginning of an epoch, funds are withdrawns from the contract to work in an offchain strategy.
-At the end of an epoch they come back plus some profits.
-Those requests are always associated with an epoch and they are accepted at its end.
-The vault will be also upgradable.
-To compute a price of pending shares, we will use historic data from previous epochs and compute using the same formula as in a typical ERC4626 vault.
+At the end of an epoch they come back plus hopefully some profits.
+The requests are associated to an epoch and they are always accepted at its end.
+To compute a price of pending shares, we will use historic data from previous epochs and the same formula as in a typical ERC4626 vault.

 ###How does it work?